rbisdorff/Digraph3/docSphinx/tutorial.rst

 The Digraph3 collection provides cythonized [6]_, i.e. C-compiled and optimised versions of the main python modules for tackling multiple criteria decision problems facing large sets of decision alternatives ( > 1000 ).
 Such problems appear usually with a combinatorial organisation of the potential decision alternatives, as is frequently the case in bioinformatics for instance.
 If HPC facilities with numerous cores ( > 64) and big memory (> 1TB ) are available, it is thus possible to rank up to several millions of alternatives (see [BIS-2016]_).

-The cythonized Digraph3 modules, prefixed with the letter *c* and take a *pyx* extension, are stored in the cython directory:
+The cythonized Digraph3 modules, prefixed with the letter *c* and taking a *pyx* extension, are stored in the cython directory:
     - *cRandPerfTabs.pyx*,
     - *cIntegerOutrankingDigraphs.pyx*,
     - *cIntegerSortingDigraphs.pyx* and